Michael Reed (baseball): Milwaukee Brewers

 Though some thought he would go as high as the first round in the draft, he was taken by the Milwaukee Brewers in the 5th round of the 2011 Major League Baseball Draft, one pick after pitcher Nick Tropeano.
 After hitting .232 his first minor league season, he stole 14 bases in 62 games between the Helena Brewers, Brevard County Manatees and Huntsville Stars in 2012 and in 2013, he hit .286 with a .385 on-base percentage, 13 triples and 26 stolen bases in 118 games for the Wisconsin Timber Rattlers.
 He finished second in the Midwest League in triples and was named to the MiLB.com Organization All-Star team that year.
 He hit .255 with a .396 on-base percentage and 33 stolen bases in 110 games for the Brevard County Manatees in 2014 after being named the Brewers' 15th-best prospect by MLB.com heading into the season.
 He was named Player of the Week during the week of May 5.
 He led the Florida State League in walks and was second in stolen bases as well.

 Reed made his Major League Debut on September 26, 2015.
 Reed was one of nine players who competed to be the Brewers center fielder for the 2016 season.

-He elected free agency on November 6, 2017.
+Reed spent the 2017 season with the Double–A Biloxi Shuckers, playing in 54 games and hitting .208/.346/.351 with seven home runs and 17 RBI.
+He elected free agency following the season on November 6, 2017.